GannIntegral/gannintegral.github.io/_posts/2023-12-03-choosing-best-forex-broker.md

 Even you've got top listed best forex broker around the world, they are nothing without providing good customer support for their client.
 Imagine you have made decent money out of your trading account and you are planning to withdraw some portion of it, suddenly your withdrawal request process stuck middle of no where.
 The only person you need to cantact is customer support.
 Instant reply from support team will make your trading life less headache.

 ## 0.2 Spread
+Trading cost is one of reason that eat traders profit.

 ## 0.3 Stop Loss Hunting
 ## 0.4 Less Slippage
 ## 0.5 Price Gap